Havask/Achive-Mobile-Application/README.md

 #### Example:

-This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.
+This project is currently not in development.
+Users can register users, create, join and leave groups.

 ## Project Screen Shot(s)